Explore Courses

 Can I skip questions and return later in the TOEFL exam?

-Yes, in the Reading and Listening sections, you can skip questions and come back within the section's time limit.
-However, this flexibility is not available in Speaking or Writing sections.
+Yes, in the Reading and Listening sections of the TOEFL exam pattern, you can skip and return to questions within the section’s time limit.
+However, this option is not available in Speaking and Writing.

 Are TOEFL Speaking and Writing sections computer-evaluated?